 Blood in the water

-Surprisingly, some of the most success I’ve had fast-fishing at night haven’t come from plastic lures.
+Surprisingly, some of the most success I’ve had fast fishing at night hasn’t come from plastic lures.
 But from small crappie or minnows hooked under a cork and allowed to roam free.
-Similar to a Catfish jug setup, bass prefers to live with struggling prey to cut bait making this an ideal setup for bass over catfish.
+Like a Catfish jug setup, bass prefers to live with struggling prey to cut bait making this an ideal setup for bass over catfish.
 Set the hook a third to halfway down the water column beneath the cork and hook the fish through the lower lip without a weight on the line, allowing it to swim freely in the water column.

 This has proved to be an incredibly effective technique for us, and anglers can run several lines from shore at once.

 A factor often overlooked when fishing at night is the weather during the day.
-On days that are filled with adverse weather conditions, fish haven’t had a chance to feed during daylight.
+On days filled with adverse weather conditions, fish haven’t been able to feed during daylight.

-Allowing the water to settle down and regain some of its clarity before angling is important.
+It is essential to allow the water to settle down and regain some of its clarity before angling.
 But anglers can capitalize on the fish’s extended stay without feeding by targeting evening and night hours once the inclement weather has dissipated.

-Additionally, the night before a storm where the pressure system is dropping.
+Additionally, the night before a storm when the pressure system is dropping.
 This can have a high yield of fish looking to feed before the storm sets in.
 The combination of the right illumination and a low-pressure system.
-Can turn night fishing for bass into a feeding frenzy unmatched during daylight hours.
+It can turn night fishing for bass into a feeding frenzy unmatched during daylight hours.